Corsicana, TX 75110

 Giving is an essential part of the holidays, and here in Corsicana it couldn’t be easier.
 Revel in all the Christmas cheer as you wander from one store to another in Downtown Corsicana, where lights adorn all the trees and buildings, windows are decorated for the season, and a three-story tree towers above it all.
 Start at Vintage Farmhouse, a home décor shop that stocks rustic furniture, signs, and other goods large and small.
 For fashionable clothes, shoes, bags, gifts, men’s products, and first-class customer service, look no further than Merle Norman.

 Looking for eye-catching gifts, bags, jewelry, and other goodies?
-Check out Sweet Tangerine, an authorized Vera Bradley and Brighton retailer that has some of the best gift wrap you’ll find anywhere.
-If you’re looking for a new statement piece for your home, nowhere beats either Canterbury Court or La Décor.
-Both shops have keen-eyed owners who curate the best art and antiques from Europe and around the country.
+Check out Sweet Tangerine, an authorized Kendra Scott and Brighton realtor that has some of the best gift wrap you’ll find anywhere.
+If you’re looking for a new statement piece for your home, nowhere beats Canterbury Court.
+The shop’s keen-eyed owners curate the best art and antiques from Europe and around the country.
 Downtown Corsicana is even home to Oiltown Comics, a comic book and collectibles shop with an impressive selection to choose from for those Batman and Spider-Man fans on your list.

 Although you can shop Downtown Corsicana at any time, you won’t want to miss Small Business Saturday (Nov.
-30).
-Visit the area’s many stores and you’ll have the chance to win one of several giveaways, including concert tickets, as well as plenty of other swag.
+27).
+Visit the area’s many stores and you’ll have the chance to win one of several giveaways of gift carts to local merchants.
 Regardless of when you’re here, take some time to follow the Bronze Tour.
 A collection of 16 bronze statues scattered across the downtown area, the tour provides a great way to get to know Corsicana’s most influential people.
 Hear the explanation online or via a QR code at each statue.

 Tour Texas Tip: Don’t limit your gift hunting to just the downtown area.
 Cruise along Highway 31 or I-45 and you’ll come across big-name apparel, home goods, and other retailers.